kubeshop/monokle/docs/resource-validation.md

 # Validating Resources

 Monokle automatically validates all resources of the corresponding Kubernetes 1.22.1 schemas.
-In the Navigator, a resource which is not validated is shown with a red error icon.
+In the Navigator, a resource that is not validated is shown with a red error icon.
 A resource with a broken link is shown with a yellow triangle.

 ![Resource Validation](img/link-syntax-errors-image-1-1.9.png)